Kavuti/aws-experiments/Global Infrastructure/README.md

 There is also the failover policy, based on healthchecks on a primary instance.
 If the healthcheck fails, the DNS will respond with the address of a Failover instance

 ## CloudFront
 It's a CDN and improves read performances by caching content in differnete edge locations.
 Improves the user experience.
-It's made by 216 Points of prefence (all the AWS Edgle locations).
-It has a DDOS protection integration with Shield and Web Application Firewall.
+It's made by 216 Points of prefence (all the AWS Edge locations).
+It has a DDOS protection integration with Shield and Web Application Firewall (WAF).

 It can cache content from S3 buckets for distributing files, with enhanced security with CloudFront Origin Access Identity and can be used to upload files to the S3.
 It can cache also any custom HTTP origin such as ALB, EC2 instances, S3 websites or any other HTTP backend.